StephanoH/smart_mirror/README.md

 -geolocation functionality for localized weather
 -displays:
     -Weather
     -Time
+-CSS positioning via flexboxes

 Stretch goals:

--show 3 or 5 day forecast in Weather
+-show 3 or 5 day forecast for weather
 -show latest emails or news
 -add touch functionality for:

     -expanding weather information
     -cycling through saved cities for times
     -expanding email integration
     -expanding news integration
+    -media player controls (Spotify?)
+-deploy on heroku so multiple browsers can simply go to the website and show a Smart Mirror display
+    -most likely will need to integrate a check for flexbox compatibility with the browser (Modernizr?)

 APIs used: